fredoste101/bmb/README.txt

 		File no longer exists

-Get a little popup with preview of bookmark
+Get a little popup with preview of bookmark in book